hosungsmsft/azure-moodle-autoscale/README.md

 ### Frontend instances

 In general the frontend instances will not be the source of any bottlenecks unless they are severely undersized versus the rest of the cluster.
 More powerful instances will be needed should fpm processes spawn and exhaust memory during periods of heavy site load.
-This can also be mitigated against by modifying
+This can also be mitigated against by increasing the number of VMs but spawning new VMs is slower (and potentially more expensive) than having that capacity already available.

-### The web layer

-This script deploys a vm scale set (vmss) for the web layer.
-It's configured with Standard_DS2_v2 instances, with no data-disks, all connected to the GlusterFS cluster (mounted in the /moodle folder where source code, moodledata and ssl certificates resides).
-The VMSS is also configured with auto-scale settings and will run, at minimum 02 instances up to 10 instances of the web application; the trigger for deploying additional instances is based on CPU usage.
-Those settings can be ajusted in Azure Portal or in the Azure Resources Editor (resources.azure.com).
+## Using the created stack

 ## *Updating the source code or Apache SSL certificates*